 The Survival Advocacy Network (SAN), a transgender and female sex worker network founded by and for sex workers in Fiji, which trains healthcare providers to enable sex workers to access healthcare without fear of stigma or discrimination.72

 PARCES NGO, a sex worker-led organisation in Bogotá, Colombia, which identifies the different forms of discrimination experienced by sex workers and fights oppression and violence against sex workers and others from key affected populations.

 The Veshya Anyay Mukti Parishad (VAMP) collective, which takes a rights-based approach to sex work.

 Barriers to accessing HIV prevention services

 In many cases, laws and policies are actively stopping HIV prevention campaigns for sex workers.
-60% of all countries reported such laws, policies and regulations in 2012.45
+In 2012, the most recent data available, 60% of all countries reported such laws, policies and regulations.73

 Sex workers and human rights

 Some laws not only criminalise sex work but also deny sex workers fundamental civil rights.
 They may be unable to own property, access education, justice, healthcare, banking services or purchase utilities.
 The social exclusion and poverty that results leaves sex workers vulnerable to exploitation, abuse and HIV infection.
 77

 Under these circumstances, sex workers are not recognised by the law and cannot exercise human rights like other people can.
 For example, the Swaziland Girls’ and Women’s Protection Act offers no defence for girls under the age of 16 if they are forced to have sexual intercourse: